9 Key Baby Expenses in Junior’s First Year

 We researched what we’d need after we found out that my wife was pregnant and learned that every family situation is different.
 Some families receive a lot of gifts and don’t have to buy much for the first few months.
 Others receive no gifts and need to buy everything themselves.

-The cost of raising a baby ranges wildly depending on your budget.
+The cost of having a baby ranges wildly depending on your budget.
 You can find used items for cheap, while particularly fancy new items exist for those who want to spend a fortune.
-Here are a few expenses to consider if you’re planning to bring a baby home in the near future:
+Here are a few baby expenses to consider if you’re planning to have a child in the near future:

 1. Insurance and Medical Costs